-The badges of trade are the oldest framework in UK property tax for the trading-versus-investment line.
-They were articulated in the 1955 Royal Commission report on the Taxation of Profits and Income, restated and applied in CIR v Marson [1986] 1 WLR 1343, and have shaped every tribunal case on property classification since.
-Until 5 July 2016, they were the operative test.
-Since Finance Act 2016 inserted CTA 2010 Part 8ZB and ITA 2007 Part 9A, the badges have become the working evidence framework under a new statutory main-purpose test rather than the test itself.
+The badges were articulated in the 1955 Royal Commission report on the Taxation of Profits and Income, restated and applied in CIR v Marson [1986] 1 WLR 1343, and have shaped every tribunal case on property classification since.
+Until 5 July 2016 they were the operative test.
+Since Finance Act 2016 inserted CTA 2010 Part 8ZB and ITA 2007 Part 9A, they have become the working evidence framework under a new statutory main-purpose test rather than the test itself.
+The full Part 8ZB and Part 9A regime is set out in transactions in UK land: the four-conditions test.
+For a specific acquisition-intent challenge, see Condition A acquisition main-purpose; for a development-intent challenge, Condition D development main-purpose.

 The nine badges of Marson v Morton